jsummers/imageworsener/readme.txt

      results.

     auto
      The default.
 IW will select a filter to use.
-Currently uses "catrom" for enlarging, "mix" for reducing, and usually "null" if the size is not being changed.
+Currently uses "catrom", unless the size is not being changed and "null" can be used.

     null
      No resizing.
 No need to specify this, but it's documented because it may